-Subsequent to March 31, 2007, the Company's board of directors approved a stock repurchase program which was effective May 1, 2007.
+A stock repurchase program was approved by the Company's board of directors effective May 1, 2007.
 Under this program, the Company is authorized to repurchase up to \$100 million of the Company's common stock through transactions on the open market, in block trades or otherwise.
-This stock repurchase program will be funded using the Company's working capital.
+Between May 1, 2007 and May 11, 2007, the Company repurchased 706,001 shares of the Company's common stock for a total of \$23.7 million.
+The average price per share, including commissions, paid for these shares was \$33.55.
+This stock repurchase program is being funded using the Company's working capital.

 A stock repurchase program was approved by the Company's board of directors effective July 21, 2006.
 Under this program, the Company was authorized to repurchase up to \$50 million of the Company's common stock through transactions on the open market, in block trades or otherwise.
-The program was completed on August 7, 2006, with 1,432,327 shares of the Company's common stock repurchased from July 25, 2006, through the completion date.
-The average price per share, including commissions, paid for the shares of common stock repurchased under this program was \$34.94.
+The program was completed on August 7, 2006 with 1,432,327 shares of the Company's common stock repurchased from July 25, 2006 through the completion date.
+The average price per share, including commissions, paid for these shares was \$34.94.
 This stock repurchase program was funded using the Company's working capital.